Ascension Parish: 26-year-old struck and killed while trying to change a tire

 Davis sustained fatal injuries and was pronounced dead on the scene, his two companions suffered moderate wounds and were taken to an area hospital for treatment.

-The driver of the Ford F-250, a 28-year-old named Joshua Waddell, was not injured by the crash and police say he showed no signs of impairment.
+The driver of the Ford F-250, a 28-year-old named Jordan Waddell, was not injured by the crash and police say he showed no signs of impairment.

 Waddell was arrested and booked into Ascension Parish Prison on one count of negligent homicide, two counts of negligent injuring, and one count of careless operation.